trust-mfn-berlin/animals-as-objects/vault/story.micropaleontology.md

 [^micropaleontology1]: This is clear in the title of an important article in this field from the 1980s: Lipps, Jere H. "What, If Anything, Is Micropaleontology?" _Paleobiology_ 7, no. 2 (1981): 167-99.
 Accessed April 20, 2021. http://www.jstor.org/stable/2400472.
 And in a more recent reprise: Martin, Ronald E. "What, if anything, is environmental micropaleontology?." _Microbiology_ 1 (2004): 1-10.
 [^micropaleontology2]: The impact of these early descriptions is quantified in Lazarus, David.
 "The legacy of early radiolarian taxonomists, with a focus on the species published by early German workers." _Journal of Micropalaeontology_ 33, no. 1 (2014): 3-19.
-[^micropaleontology3]: This argument is clearly laid out in Orbigny, Alcide Dessalines d'.
-1846.
-Foraminifères fossiles du bassin tertiaire de Vienne (Autriche).
-Paris: Gide et Compe. https://doi.org/10.5962/bhl.title.145432
+[^micropaleontology3]: This argument is clearly laid out in Orbigny, Alcide Dessalines d'. _Foraminifères fossiles du bassin tertiaire de Vienne (Autriche)_.
+Paris: Gide et Compe.
+(1846). https://doi.org/10.5962/bhl.title.145432
 [^micropaleontology4]: See, for instance, Churchill, Frederick B. "The guts of the matter.
 Infusoria from Ehrenberg to Bütschli: 1838–1876." _Journal of the History of Biology_ 22, no. 2 (1989): 189-213. https://doi.org/10.1007/BF00139512
 [^micropaleontology5]: This history is told in detail in Gries, Robbie Rice.
 "How female geologists were written out of history: the micropaleontology breakthrough." _Geological Society of America Memoirs_ 214 (2018): 11-22. https://doi.org/10.1130/2018.1214(02)
+[^micropaleontology6]: For the history of Soviet micropaleonotlogy: Mikhalevich, Valeria & Bugrova, Eleonora & Basov, Valeriy & Zakrevskaya, Elena & Dmitrieva, Tatiana & Barash, Max.
+"The Russian School of Foraminiferology." _The Journal of Foraminiferal Research_ 50 (2020): 97-107. https://doi.org/10.2113/gsjfr.50.1.97.
+And: Yakovleva‐O'Neill, Svetlana P., and Genrieta E. Kolzova.
+"A history of the first micropalaeontological laboratory in the former Soviet Union."
+Landmarks in _Foraminiferal Micropalaeontology: History and Development_, The Micropalaeontological Society, Special Publications (2013): 59-66. https://doi.org/10.1144/TMS6.6

 :::DE:::